mutagen-io/mutagen/doc/FAQ.md

   binaries, and simple asynchronous I/O handling.
 It does have some downsides though, e.g. binary size, memory usage, thread usage, and most importantly its inability to enforce certain invariants in synchronization data structures and algorithms.
-A rewrite in Rust is not out of the question once rustup and tokio mature, especially since Mutagen is < 20 KLOC.
+A rewrite in Rust is not out of the question once rustup extends its cross-compiling abilities and the Rust async I/O ecosystem matures, especially since Mutagen is < 20 KLOC.